gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 incorporating quantitative predictor variables and then eventually incorporating both categorical and quantitative predictor variables.
-The methods in Chapter \@ref(chapter8) are actually quite similar to those considered here, so the better you understand these models, the easier that material will be master.
+The methods in Chapter \@ref(chapter8) are actually quite similar to those considered here, so the better you understand these models, the easier that material will be to master.

 ## Summary of important R code	{#section4-8}